Blarf

-Blarf (stylized in all caps) is a musical side project by American comedian Eric André.
+Blarf (stylized in all caps) is a multi-genre musical project created by Eric André.
 Blarf was originally a band consisting of André and other unnamed bandmates, but it quickly disbanded.
-In 2019, André revived the name of the band as a solo act, yet still acting as a band, and released the album Cease & Desist through Stones Throw Records.
+In 2019, André revived the name of the band as a solo act, yet still acting as a band, and has released the albums Cease & Desist and Film Scores for Films That Don't Exist on Stones Throw Records.

 History

 After Eric André enrolled at the Berklee School of Music in Boston, Massachusetts, he formed the band Blarf with the goal of mimicking the styles of Frank Zappa and Beastie Boys.
-The band was however short-lived due to the band's drummer getting "married at 18 to an extremely pro-life woman", and they had made a song called "I Love Abortions".
+The band was, however, short-lived due to the band's drummer getting "married at 18 to an extremely pro-life woman"; the band had made a song called "I Love Abortions".

-On December 25, 2014, André independently released a collaborative EP with Canadian record producer The First Seed, titled BLARF.
+On December 25, 2014, André independently released a collaborative EP with Canadian record producer the First Seed, titled BLARF.

 On June 6, 2019, it was announced that Blarf, a new artist signed to Stones Throw Records, would be releasing his debut studio album Cease & Desist on June 26.
 Blarf was soon rumored to be an alias of André, who denied it at the time, writing on Twitter, "People are confusing this guy BLARF on @stonesthrow for me!"

 The lead single to the album, "Badass Bullshit Benjamin Buttons Butthole Assassin", was released on June 18 with an accompanying music video.
 Cease & Desist was then released as scheduled on June 26, 2019, through Stones Throw.
 The album is heavily sample-based and contains elements of plunderphonics and noise music.
 Music videos for tracks "Banana" and "Boom Ba" were released on July 31 and August 12, 2019, respectively.

 André performed live as Blarf for the first time on July 6, 2019, in Los Angeles with fellow experimental musicians Thundercat, DOMi and JD Beck.
 For his rare public appearances, he is seen wearing a Ronald McDonald costume as seen on the Cease & Desist cover art.